The Rozabal Line: Author/Editions

-Similarities to the November 2008 Mumbai attacks
+Similarities to the 2008 Mumbai attacks

-The Hindustan Times was the first to point out that Sanghi's novel bore several similarities to the November 2008 Mumbai attacks.
+The Hindustan Times was the first to point out that Sanghi's novel bore several similarities to the 2008 Mumbai attacks.
 In particular, Sanghi's novel spoke of an attack by the Lashkar-e-Taiba, an Islamist terror group based in Pakistan controlled Kashmir.
 It also spoke of the Lashkar spinning off an ultra-elite group of twelve commandos, similar to the Deccan Mujahideen.
 The plot of The Rozabal Line used a ship off the coast of Gujarat as well as a Thuraya satellite phone besides describing the Taj Mahal Palace & Tower as the residence of one of the main characters in the story.
 Sanghi also described the group as being controlled by the Inter-Services Intelligence of Pakistan without the knowledge of the Pakistani president.
 All these elements were purportedly present in the November 2008 Mumbai Terror Attacks.
 Consequently, The Hindu included The Rozabal Line among its top fiction picks while The Telegraph included The Rozabal Line among its top "Paperback Pickings".

 The author has clarified in a subsequent interview that he was unhappy about the commonalities although he readily agrees to being called a "conspiracy theorist".